ekjotsinghmakhija/maxelpoint-website/content/case-studies/gitness/index.md

 githubUsername: harness
 githubRepoName: gitness
 # quote:
 #   text: The Gitness keynote was a resounding success, and the website turned out to be absolutely incredible.
 Our CEO, along with the entire team, is thoroughly impressed with the quality of work delivered.
-Many thanks to the Pixel Point team for their enormous efforts!
+Many thanks to the Maxel Point team for their enormous efforts!
 We look forward to further collaboration!
 #   authorName: Brad Rydzewski
 #   authorPosition: VP of Product
 #   authorPhoto: author-photo.jpg